madmatt/silverstripe-elastic-proxy/docs/configuration.md

 Decide on how you want to use the proxy.
 There are two ways you can use this - you only need to follow either 3a or 3b below.

 * **Option 3a:** Use the fast search-proxy.php
-  * **Pros:** Faster (doesn't need to go through Silverstripe framework's entire bootstrap)
+  * **Pro:** Faster (doesn't need to go through Silverstripe framework's entire bootstrap)
-  * **Cons:** Not secure if the website you are adding search to is protected, or you want to add any kind of rate-limiting or similar security measures to the proxy.
+  * **Con:** Not secure if the website you are adding search to is protected, or you want to add any kind of rate-limiting or similar security measures to the proxy.

 * **Option 3b:** Use the slower but more secure ElasticsearchController
-  * **Pros:** Allows for all standard Silverstripe `HTTPMiddleware` layers, including security, rate limiting etc.
+  * **Pro:** Allows for all standard Silverstripe `HTTPMiddleware` layers, including security, rate limiting etc.
+  * **Pro:** Allows for standard Silverstripe `Extension` hooks (see [Extending the query and response](#extending-the-query-and-response) below)
-  * **Cons:** Slower (as it requires Silverstripe bootstrap).
+  * **Con:** Slower (as it requires Silverstripe bootstrap).
 May not be suitable for all use-cases, e.g. you will need to consider significant additional server load if you want to use this with auto-complete.

 ### 3a: Use search-proxy.php